JosephSBoyle/IntStack/README.md

 IntStack:

-A simple unsigned long integer stack holding up to 3 values.
+A simple unsigned integer stack holding up to 3 values.

 Popping or peaking when the stack is empty will print -1.